CSS-1-Introductory-Programming-for-CSS/overview/course/syllabus.md

 ### Teaching Team:

-- Instructor: Sean Trott: Assistant Teaching Professor in Cognitive Science and CSS.
+- [Sean Trott](https://seantrott.github.io/): Assistant Teaching Professor in Cognitive Science and CSS.
 - TAs: … (todo)

 ### When/Where?: